 didn’t, so again this was Adam not yet fully made in His image.
 He was made

-little more like man, experiencing our sin without personally committing it,
+little more like man, experiencing our sin,

 (237i) Kingdom of God